asiemer/madux/README.md

 const ROOM = { name: 'ROOM' };
 ```

 In some use cases, these basic states might do the trick.
 In our example we need a bit more data.
 For example when we are in a `HOUSE`, we also want to know the number of the house we are in.
 To do so, we can add props to different states.
-Note that when we are in the `ROOM` state we need to have the `houseNumber` and `roomNumber` data.
+Note that when we are in the `ROOM` state we need to have the `houseNumber` and `roomNumber` data in order to know the exact room we are in.

 ```js
 // Update the states to have some basic properties.
 As you can see below, it